okyx/clustering/README.md

 # clustering

-There are many clustering algorithm two of them are: <br>
+There are many clustering algorithm such as: <br>
 - K-means <br>
 - SOM
 - GMM